-In this article, we are revealing the eight best beaches in Georgia.
+In this article, we are revealing the eleven best beaches in Georgia.

 Jekyll Island is an amazing beach destination.
 It has stunning and diverse beaches that are perfect for swimming, surfing, fishing, kayaking, and other water activities.
 The beach at Driftwood is one of the best places to visit because of its unique character.